-In order to improve traceability of biological medicinal products, the tradename and batch number of the administered product should be clearly recorded (or stated) in the patient file.
+In order to improve traceability of biological medicinal products, the tradename of the administered product should be clearly recorded in the patient file.

-Progressive multifocal leukoencephalopathy (PML)
+Progressive multifocal leukoencephalopathy

-All patients treated with rituximab for rheumatoid arthritis, granulomatosis with polyangiitis and microscopic polyangiitis must be given the patient alert card with each infusion.
-The alert card contains important safety information for patients regarding potential increased risk of infections, including PML.
+All patients treated with Riximyo for rheumatoid arthritis, granulomatosis with polyangiitis and microscopic polyangiitis must be given the patient alert card with each infusion.
+The alert card contains important safety information for patients regarding potential increased risk of infections, including progressive multifocal leukoencephalopathy (PML).

-Very rare cases of fatal PML have been reported following the use of rituximab.
+Very rare cases of fatal PML have been reported following use of rituximab.
 Patients must be monitored at regular intervals for any new or worsening neurological symptoms or signs that may be suggestive of PML.
 If PML is suspected, further dosing must be suspended until PML has been excluded.
 The clinician should evaluate the patient to determine if the symptoms are indicative of neurological dysfunction, and if so, whether these symptoms are possibly suggestive of PML.
-Consultation with a neurologist should be considered as clinically indicated.
+Consultation with a Neurologist should be considered as clinically indicated.